 This meal is hosted.

 There’s a new veggie burger in town.
 The Impossible Burger (from Impossible Foods) is made from plants but it tastes like meat.
 Or so they say.
-My vegan buddy Leslie Durso tries it at Momofuku Nishi while she’s in New York City, which is how I first hear about it.
+My vegan buddy Leslie Durso tried it at Momofuku Nishi while she was in New York City, which is how I first heard about it.

 I am a carnivore, married to a vegetarian.
 We desperately want to try it for ourselves.

 Lucky for us Angelenos, they’re available at Crossroads Kitchen 10am-2pm, Monday through Friday.
 (You can also try it in San Francisco at Cookscomb and Jardiniere.)
 They usually sell out, though, so we arrive in the morning to film a burger breakfast video.
 The Crossroads Kitchen version has vegan cheese and sauce, pickles, tomato, and lettuce.
 They serve it with a side of truffle fries.

 The burger is the result of five years of intense research.
 They use natural ingredients like wheat, coconut oil, and potatoes – then add “heme” – short for leghemoglobin.
 This iron-containing molecule carries oxygen through the bloodstream, making animals’ blood red.
 It is also found in plants, and Impossible Foods found a vegetarian way (using yeast) to produce it.